Synaptic-Labs-AI/NeuroVox/README.md

 1. Download the NeuroVox plugin from Community Plugins.
 2. Enable the plugin from the Obsidian settings by toggling it on.
-3. Input your OpenAI and/or Groq API Key (instructions below).
+3. Input your OpenAI, Deepgram and/or Groq API Key (instructions below).
 4. Choose a folder to save the Recordings.
 5. Turn on the Floating Button Mic (optional), or otherwise use the toolbar icon or command pallette to start a recording.